Carlton Gardens Tennis Club welcomes people from the community to join the club and enjoy the benefits of membership.

 18. ABSENCE: A member absent long term should apply for the membership to be suspended to avoid having to pay another joining fee.
 Subscriptions are not refundable.
 Only in exceptional circumstances would the Committee approve suspension for an absence of less than 6 months duration.

-20. BEHAVIOUR: Members and their guests are expected to treat other members and guests with courtesy and respect.
-CGTC is primarily a social club which promotes an inclusive attitude, especially on member days and during member tennis times.
+20. BEHAVIOUR: Members and guests of the Club are expected to treat other members and guests with courtesy and respect.
+The Club is primarily a social club which promotes an inclusive attitude, especially on member days and during organised tennis times.
 The principles of tennis etiquette are to be upheld at all times.
-Members are encouraged to report any grievances to the committee in writing.
+Members are encouraged to report any grievances to the Committee in writing.

 a) a member may complain about another members behaviour in writing (or email) to the President, or the committee can by agreement discuss a member who is generally believed to be exhibiting behaviour that is not acceptable.

-22. PRIVACY: Carlton Gardens Tennis Club will not share, sell or rent individual personal information without your advance permission or unless ordered by the court of law.
-Information submitted to us is only available to the club committee members and authorised club members, for purposes of contacting you or sending you mail (and email) relating to club news and activities.
-There are some instances where our affiliation to Tennis Victoria required some information to be sent for obtaining insurances – we will advise members of these instances in the club newsletter.
+22. PRIVACY: Carlton Gardens Tennis Club will not directly share, sell or rent individual personal information without your advance permission or unless ordered by the court of law.
+Information submitted to us is used by club committee members and authorised club members, for purposes of administering the Club, contacting you or sending you mail (and email) relating to club news and activities.
+The club utilises Tennis Australia systems for the purposes of administering club memberships and court bookings.
+Members are encouraged to create a My Tennis account to manage their personal details and settings within these systems.
+There are instances where our affiliation to Tennis Victoria requires member information to be provided to them.
+The Club has no control on how they then use this information.